Reader-response criticism: Individualists

 In the 1960s, David Bleich's pedagogically inspired literary theory entailed that the text is the reader's interpretation of it as it exists in their mind, and that an objective reading is not possible due to the symbolization and resymbolization process.
 The symbolization and resymbolization process consists of how an individual's personal emotions, needs and life experiences affect how a reader engages with a text; marginally altering the meaning.
-Bleich supported his theory by conducting a study with his students in which they recorded their individual meaning of a text as they experienced it, then response to their own initial written response, before comparing it with other student's responses to collectively establish literary significance according to the classes "generated" knowledge of how particular persons recreate texts.
+Bleich supported his theory by conducting a study with his students in which they recorded their individual meaning of a text as they experienced it, then response to their own initial written response, before comparing it with other student's responses to collectively establish literary significance according to the class's "generated" knowledge of how particular persons recreate texts.
 He used this knowledge to theorize about the reading process and to refocus the classroom teaching of literature.

 Michael Steig and Walter Slatoff have, like Bleich, shown that students' highly personal responses can provide the basis for critical analyses in the classroom.
 Jeffrey Berman has encouraged students responding to texts to write anonymously and share with their classmates writings in response to literary works about sensitive subjects like drugs, suicidal thoughts, death in the family, parental abuse and the like.
 A kind of catharsis bordering on therapy results.
 In general, American reader-response critics have focused on individual readers' responses.
 American magazines like Reading Research Quarterly and others publish articles applying reader-response theory to the teaching of literature.

 In 1961, C. S. Lewis published An Experiment in Criticism, in which he analyzed readers' role in selecting literature.
 He analyzed their selections in light of their goals in reading.
 As early as 1926, however, Lewis was already describing the reader-response principle when he maintained that "a poem unread is not a poem at all".
 Modern reader-response critics have drawn from his idea that one cannot see the thing itself but only the image conjured in his mind as induced by stimulated sense perceptions.